The AI Research Assistant: Promise, Peril, and a Proof of Concept

 We document the complete research workflow with unusual transparency, revealing patterns in successful human-AI mathematical collaboration and identifying failure modes researchers must anticipate.
 Our experience suggests that, when used with appropriate skepticism and verification protocols, AI tools can meaningfully accelerate mathematical discovery while demanding careful human oversight and deep domain expertise.

 \chapteri{T}he integration of artificial intelligence into scientific research has triggered a fundamental debate about the nature of scholarly work.
 Nowhere is this controversy more acute than in mathematics, a field that prizes rigor, creativity, and human insight.
-Can large language models (LLMs) like GPT-4 and Claude meaningfully contribute to mathematical discovery, or do they merely produce plausible-sounding but potentially flawed outputs that mislead researchers?
+Can large language models (LLMs) like \texttt{GPT-4} and \texttt{Claude} meaningfully contribute to mathematical discovery, or do they merely produce plausible-sounding but potentially flawed outputs that mislead researchers?

 This paper addresses these questions not through philosophical argument but through documented experience.
-Over the past two months, we conducted a systematic exploration of human-AI collaboration in mathematical research that produced novel theoretical results for Hermite quadrature error estimation.
+The closest pure-math counterpart to our work is \cite{DaviesNature2021}, though the latter does not provide the same level of detail, the patterns of success and failure, etc. Over the past two months, we conducted a systematic exploration of human-AI collaboration in mathematical research that produced novel theoretical results for Hermite quadrature error estimation.
 Rather than hide the AI's role, as might be tempting given current academic norms, we provide unusual transparency about the entire research process, including both successes and failures.

+While systematic evaluations on benchmarks \cite{DaviesNature2021, AlphaProof2025,HendrycksMAT2021,FreitagNeurIPS2023} assess AI capabilities in controlled settings, our detailed case study documents the messy reality of using AI for actual research with all its iterative refinements, dead ends, and verification challenges.
+The broader AI math reasoning literature provides the context, while our case study provides the lived experience.
+Both are necessary for understanding the full picture.